Maoki Items (Blind Pick Rune/

 Randuin's Omen: Are you against a crit focused AD carry?
 Are they getting out of control.
 If the answer is yes then buy this item.
 If not, this item isn't necessary as the other armor items have more utility/ better early game benefits.

-Knight's Vow: This is a sort of tag team item, it requires your ADC or your consistent magic damage AP carry to be on the ball, and if you work together you both become much harder.
-However if you are against a burst champion, cough cough assassin meta, then this item becomes less useful.
+Knight's Vow: This is a sort of tag team item, it requires your ADC or your consistent magic damage AP carry to be on the ball, and if you work together you both become much harder to kill.
+This is a terrible item to purchase in laning phase.
+You need a few selfish tank items before you can make good use of this item.
+Just know if your damage source is on target you both can slug out drawn out teamfights.

 Zeke's Harbinger: armor + magic resist + giving more power to your crit focused ADC or consistent damage carry if ahead= fun.